-Preventive Service Adult (19+) Child (100% covered if administered by an in-network provider.
-If an out-of-network provider is used, then services are subject to the deductible and coinsurance.)
-Male Female (0 to 18) Breastfeeding: Support, Supplies and Counseling Х Х Comprehensive lactation support and counseling should be given by a trained provider during pregnancy or in the postpartum period.
+Preventive Service Adult (19+) C hild (100% covered if administered by an in-network provider.
+Services administered by an out-of-network provider are subject to the Deductible and Coinsurance.)
+Male Female (0 to 18) Breastfeeding: Support, Supplies and Counseling Х Х Comprehensive lactation support and counseling should be given by a trained provider (defined below) during pregnancy or in the postpartum period.
 Costs for renting breastfeeding equipment should be covered for each birth.
 The "trained provider" must be an International Board Certified Lactation Consultant (IBCLC) designee.
 Covered services include counseling and lactation classes by an in-network IBCLC provider.
-The breast pump and related supplies must be purchased at an in-network durable medical equipment provider and are limited to one manual or electric breast pump per pregnancy.
+The breast pump and related supplies must be purchased at an in-network Durable Medical Equipment provider and are limited to one manual or electric breast pump per pregnancy.
 Other breastfeeding supplies such as maternity bras, nursing pads and additional bottles are excluded.
-Cervical Cancer: Screening Х Х Clinicians should screen for cervical cancer in women ages 21 to 65 using cytology (pap smear) every three years.
+Cervical Cancer: Screening Χ Χ Clinicians should screen for cervical cancer in women ages 21 to 65 using cytology (pap smear) every three years.
 Women ages 30 to 65 who want a longer screening interval can be screened using a combination of pap smear and HPV testing every five years.
 High-risk HPV DNA testing in women ages 30 and older with normal pap smear results should be given every three years.
 Cervical dysplasia screening is covered for all sexually active females under age 18.
 Colorectal Cancer: Screening Х Х Clinicians should screen for colorectal cancer in adults ages 50 to 75 using fecal occult blood testing, sigmoidoscopy or flexible sigmoidoscopy (once every five years), colonoscopy (once every 10 years) or double-contrast barium enema (once every five years).
-The risks and benefits of these screening methods vary.
+The risks and benefits of these screening methods The risks and benefits of these screening methods vary.